Articles in this section

-How to invoke the JavaScript function after clicking the hyperlink applied cells in a JavaScript Spreadsheet
+How to invoke the function on clicking the hyperlink applied cells in JavaScript Spreadsheet?

-This knowledge base article explains you how to invoke the JavaScript function after clicking the hyperlink applied cells in a JavaScript Spreadsheet.
+This article explains how to invoke the JavaScript function after clicking the hyperlink-applied cells in a JavaScript Spreadsheet.

 We’ve bound the click event for the hyperlink (“e-hyperlink” class) to cells in the created and beforeCellRender events.
-And then call the custom JavaScript function by preventing the spreadsheet’s default hyperlink action.
+Then, we call the custom JavaScript function by preventing the spreadsheet’s default hyperlink action.

 [HTML]